ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Once on receiving feedback to the visualization, I understood packing too many parameters is loosing the message.
 Hence on feedback, I removed age and converted the vertcla bar plot to horizontal bar plot after a nuber of try with horizontal plot bar based on percentile axix (i.e. myChart.addPctAxis("x", "Survived");

+Feedback II -
-Based on  feeedback from Udacity, I limited the number of parameters to three for each charting exercise.
+Based on the feeedback from Udacity, I limited the number of parameters to three for each charting exercise.
 I utilised the no of passengers on board Titanic, the class of passengers travelled and their gender to  produce the first chart.
 The second set of chart illustrates the passengers survived,  the class of passengers travelled and their gender to cmpare with teh first chart.

-Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization
+Feedback I - include all feedback you received from others on your visualization from the first sketch to the final visualization

 Person (1) Kristien Ahlgren as below: